 NRTA Bus Accident Lawyers

 The Nantucket Regional Transit Authority (NRTA) was created by Massachusetts in 1993, and operations officially began in 1995.
 The NRTA is a corporate and political subdivision of the Commonwealth of Massachusetts.
+Compared to the MBTA which serves the Greater Boston area, NRTA only serves Nantucket.
 The affairs of the Authority are currently handled by the Administrator appointed by the Advisory Board, Paula Leary.
 The NRTA began providing seasonal fixed-route service in 1995 and a year-round demand response service in 2001.
 In 2008, regular year-round service began.
 At this time, the NRTA operates ten routes, and pursuant to statute, they contract with Valley Transportation Services of Massachusetts Inc. (VTS MA Inc.) for the operation of its vehicles on these routes and the demand response public transit services.
 It has a fleet of 23 buses and four demand response vehicles which help people get around Nantucket Island every day year-round.
 The ten routes it offers include the following:

 - Airport Route